RobertMartinis/DIP_IT-Docs/docs/documentation-of-features-and-settings/adduct.md

 - you want to discover possible adduct relationships
 - you want findMAIN to suggest adduct hypotheses
 - you are exploring unknown features

+!!! tip
+    The adduct search supports TIC, Targeted Tic, Internal Standard and QC Drift normalization, if they are selected in the feature processing panel.